angy89/QC_affymetrix/README.md

-# QC_affymetrix
+# Outliers Detection Affymetrix platform
-R script for affymetrix quality check
+R script that identifies outliers in affymetrix samples

 This script evaluate RLE,NUSE and RNA degradation for a given list of cel Files.
 The RLE and NUSE median values and the slopes of the RNA degradation curves are evaluated for each samples.